ehealthz-lab/microservice-chatbot-python-template/README.md

 Usage:

-- The interaction should be added in botscripts/basic_chat.aiml following the AIML format.
+- The interaction should be declared in botscripts/basic_chat.aiml following the AIML format.
-- In the resources/operation_kernel.py file shoud be added the tasks performed by this microservice.
+- The tasks performed by this microservice architecture should be defined in resources/operation_kernel.py file.
-- The certificate folder, the credentials/security.conf file and the config.conf file should be configured accordingly.
+- The certificates in the certificate folder, the credentials/security.conf file and the config.conf file should be configured as per the requirements.
-- The Docker container should be created to add the new microservice into the architecture.
+- The Docker container should be built to add the new microservices into the architecture.

 Example Docker usage: